zaps166/QMPlay2/README.md

 - pulseaudio (optional, if you don't want to compile pulseaudio on Linux, remove it from "src/modules/modules.pro"),
 - qt4 or qt5 (including QtOpenGL, OpenSSL for https, QtDBus on Linux/BSD and QX11Extras for Qt5),
 - taglib >= 1.7 (>= 1.9 recommended) (you can disable it in "src/gui/gui.pro"),
+- libgme and libsidplayfp - for Chiptune module,
 - libva (vaapi) and libvdpau - only on X11,
 - libasound (for ALSA module on Linux),
 - DirectDraw SDK - only on Windows,